UBCO-COSC499-Summer-2024/team-4-capstone-team-4/docs/plan/ProjectPlan.md

 - Technological Stack
   - Develop front end using web technologies like React.
   - Develop the back end using Laravel, and PHP for better server-side logic and API development.
-  - Implement the Relational Database using MongoDB and PostgreSQL for data storage.
+  - Implement the Relational Database using MySQL for data storage.

 - Deployment and Hosting
   - Using docker to containerize the system for consistent and reliable deployment means.